charlescsr/crd_datastore/README.md

-# flask_template
+# CRD Key-Value Data Store

-Simple Template to set up a Flask app
+This is a simple Key-Value Data Store using Python